microsoft/vscode-docs/blogs/2018/04/25/bing-settings-search.md

 - The new index is backwards compatible and serves all VS Code builds
 - Our Golden query set returns the expected results

 Failure in the gating module will prevent an index ingestion and notifies the team immediately.
 A dashboard service was also created that allows us to monitor the health of all stages of the pipeline.
-It has alerting mechanisms and the ability to rollback to the last known good state, to ensure that any issue can be resolved quickly with minimum downtime.
+It has alerting mechanisms and the ability to roll back to the last known good state, to ensure that any issue can be resolved quickly with minimum downtime.

 ### Search Service